 5. Dominica has the second-largest boiling lake in the world.

 Boiling Lake is one the most famous places on the island.
 It was discovered in 1870, and it’s technically a flooded fumarole in a volcanic crater.
 The lake water takes on different colors depending on the local volcanic activity.
-The eight-mile trail to reach it leads you through the wickedly named Valley of Desolation and some truly wild vegetation.
-This is no easy stroll — you’ll need four to six hours just to reach the lake.
+The 5.5-mile round-trip trail to reach it leads you through the wickedly named Valley of Desolation and some truly wild vegetation.
+This is no easy stroll — you’ll need six hours to get there and back.
 Grab your walking boots and be ready to get dirty.

 6. The island’s “mountain chicken” doesn’t fly, it hops.

 Dominica only has four amphibians — hard to believe with all this flora and fauna — and one of them is called crapaud (French for “toad”), giant ditch frog, or “mountain chicken.”
 It’s one of the largest in the world, is only found in Dominica and Montserrat, and it’s so iconic, it made it onto Dominica’s official seal.
 Also…it totally tastes like chicken.